Orange-Cyberdefense/arsenal/README.md

 ## Launch in tmux mode

 ```
-./run -t # if you launch arsenal in a tmux window with one pane, it will split the window and send the command to the otherpane without quiting arsenal
+./run -t # if you launch arsenal in a tmux window with one pane, it will split the window and send the command to the otherpane without quitting arsenal
          # if the window is already splited the command will be send to the other pane without quitting arsenal
 ./run -t -e # just like the -t mode but with direct execution in the other pane without quitting arsenal
 ```